docker/docs/content/security/for-developers/2fa/new-recovery-code.md

 1. Sign in to your Docker Hub account.
 2. Select your avatar and then from the drop-down menu, select **My Account**.
-3. Navigate to the **Security** tab and select **Click here to generate a new code**.
+3. Navigate to the **Security** tab and select **Manage Two-Factor Authentication**.
-4. Enter your password.
+4. Enter your password, then select **Confirm**.

-Your new recovery code is displayed.
+In the **Manage recovery code** section, you can view your recovery code or generate a new code.
 Remember to save your recovery code and store it somewhere safe.